 2. What's the most exciting and tiring part of that process itself?

 I think consistency falls into the tiring part of the process.
 One of the most difficult things to get brands to buy into is the fact that content marketing is not a short-term campaign type of project.
-It is a long-term process that involves building a community, answering the right questions, reaching out to different audiences, and continuing to grow that trust and that engagement in your community.
+It is a long-term process that involves building a community, answering the right questions, reaching out to different audiences, and continuing to grow that trust and engagement in your city.

 3. How would someone win the quality versus quantity debate?